 In terms of server locations, only ExpressVPN surpasses CyberGhost as it offers servers in 94 countries.
 However, CyberGhost’s breadth of locations is still incredibly impressive.
 While the majority of servers are based in the US, UK, and Europe, I was pleased to see a sizable number in Africa and South America.

-CyberGhost is transparent about using virtual servers to provide coverage in countries with poor internet privacy laws or infrastructure.
+CyberGhost has virtual servers in countries with poor internet privacy laws or infrastructure.
 This includes Algeria, China, Kazakhstan, Russia, and Saudi Arabia.
-Virtual servers in these locations provide you with faster speeds and less security risks than a physical server.
+Virtual servers in these locations provide you with faster speeds and fewer security risks than a physical server.

-With over 6,300 servers available, CyberGhost organizes its enormous server network into specialty categories to make it easier to select the best server for your needs.
-This includes the NoSpy servers in Romania, which are solely managed by internal staff, as well as its optimized servers for torrenting and streaming.
+With 8200+ servers available, CyberGhost organizes its enormous server network into specialty categories to make it easier to select the best server for your needs.

 CyberGhost is one of the best VPNs for torrenting on Windows and Mac.
 You can connect to a range of torrenting servers, which have been optimized for secure peer-to-peer (P2P) file-sharing.
 Unfortunately, the servers aren’t available on the mobile apps, so you’ll need to conduct all P2P activity on desktop devices.

-When I tested the fastest server for me (London, UK), my speeds were blazing-fast at 55Mbps.
-It only took 4 minutes to finish downloading a 5GB file on qBittorent!
-While I was waiting, I ran a leak test to check that my real IP address was safely hidden — and no leaks were detected.
+When I tested the fastest server for me (London, UK), it only took 4 minutes to finish downloading a 5GB file on qBittorent!
+While I was waiting, I ran a leak test to check that my real IP address was safely hidden — no leaks were detected.

 I even tested the kill switch by turning the VPN off — and the app automatically blocked my internet traffic until I reconnected to the server.
-This set of security features, as well as CyberGhost’s military-grade encryption and no-logs policy, makes my internet traffic completely anonymous.
+This set of security features, as well as CyberGhost’s military-grade encryption and no-logs policy, helped further anonymize my web traffic.
 Better still, CyberGhost is based in Romania, which is a torrenting-friendly country with no data retention laws.

 I don’t recommend CyberGhost for China.
 During on-the-ground tests, the app wouldn’t even launch so it was impossible to log in.

-I recommend ExpressVPN if you want to overcome government firewalls and censorship (plus you can try it for free for 30 days).
-It’s one of the only VPNs that reliably works in China and easily unblocks restricted sites like Facebook, Wikipedia, Gmail, Google, and more.
+Unlike CyberGhost, ExpressVPN has obfuscated servers that help it avoid detections.
+This makes it one of the only VPNs that reliably works in China and easily unblocks sites like Facebook, Wikipedia, Gmail, Google, and more.